szabogabor91/gimlet-website/src/blog/docker-compose-up-for-kubernetes-manifests-a-review-of-tilt.md

 ---
 layout: post
-title: Docker-compose up for Kubernetes manifests - a review of tilt
+title: Docker-compose up for Kubernetes manifests - a review of Tilt
 date: 2020-05-03
 image: wasp.jpg
 image_author: v2osk
 image_url: https://unsplash.com/photos/joL0nSbZ-lI
 excerpt: |
-    Tilt.dev is a New York based startup that made tilt: a new tool for multi-service development.
+    Tilt.dev is a New York based startup that made Tilt: a new tool for multi-service development.
     <br /><br />
     It is basically docker-compose that works with Kubernetes yamls.
-In this blog post you get a quick intro to tilt, and our take on it.
+In this blog post you get a quick intro to Tilt, and our take on it.
 topic: Ecosystem
 tags: [posts]
 ---

-Tilt.dev is a new New York based startup that made tilt: a new tool for multi-service development.
+Tilt.dev is a new New York based startup that made Tilt: a new tool for multi-service development.

 It is basically docker-compose that works with Kubernetes yamls.
-In this blog post you get a quick intro to tilt, and my take on it.
+In this blog post you get a quick intro to Tilt, and my take on it.

 ## Tilt up